 Hint behavior

-- Hint limits — cap how many hints staff can send in a session, or leave it unlimited.
+- Hint limit — cap how many hints staff can send in a session, or leave it blank for unlimited.
 The control page shows a running count against the limit.

 - Manual hints — allow staff to type and send free-form hints from the control page, in addition to the saved hints on each objective.